-When using the ladder in an unassisted boarding situation, reach over the transom and open the covering board lid that is covering the ladder, pull ladder towards you, by picking up the ladder by the steps, release the Velcro strap, deploy the three step ladder by rotating it to the down position.
+When using the ladder in an unassisted boarding situation, reach over the swim platform and pull ladder towards you, by picking up the ladder by the steps, release the Velcro strap, deploy the ladder by rotating it to the down position.
 Use you hand or foot to fully extend the ladder in the down position.
 Use the grab handle and ladder to board your boat.
 When fully onboard, be sure to place the ladder back in the storage position by reversing the deployment process.

-Bay Boat Wiring Harness
+2100 BB Wiring Harness